 Goodwin, Godfrey.
 A History of Ottoman Architecture, 340-342.
 London: Thames and Hudson, 1997.

 Hafiz Hüseyin Ayvansarayi.
-The Garden of the Mosques: Hafiz Hafiz Hüseyin al-Ayvansarayi's guide to the Muslim monuments of Ottoman Istanbul, 22-24. (translated and annotated by Howard Crane).
-Brill: Leiden, Boston, 2000.
+The Garden of the Mosques: Hafiz Hafiz Hüseyin al-Ayvansarayi's guide to the Muslim monuments of Ottoman Istanbul.
+Translated and Annotated by Howard Crane, 22-24.
+Brill: Leiden and Boston, 2000.

 Peirce, Leslie.
-"The Yeni Valide Mosque Complex of Eminönü, Istanbul (1597-1665): Gender and Vision in Ottoman Architecture" in Women, Patronage, and Self-Representation in Islamic Societies (ed.
-D. Fairchild Ruggles).
+"The Yeni Valide Mosque Complex of Eminönü, Istanbul (1597-1665): Gender and Vision in Ottoman Architecture."
+Women, Patronage, and Self-Representation in Islamic Societies.
+Edited b.
+D. Fairchild Ruggles.
 Albany, N.Y.: State University of New York Press, 2000.